 Remember you are responsible for your campaign as a whole and all content.

-Start campaigning from Thursday 19th March 2020, 10am
+Start campaigning from Monday 24th March, 10am

 Campaigning is anything you do to encourage people to vote for you.
-You cannot start campaigning (including campaigning on social media) until Monday 19th March 2020, 10am.
+You cannot start campaigning (including campaigning on social media).